-- What strategies can I put in place now for a future downturn?
+- What strategies can I put in place now to help plan for a possible future downturn?

-At some point in the last decade, you have likely heard the term “bull market.”
-It refers to the generally positive performance and upward price trajectory of the stock market, in this case, since 2009.
-There have been several bull markets, but the current one is considered unusual because of its duration.
-In fact, this is the longest bull market in history.1 Its opposite is a “bear market,” which is characterized by sustained negative performance of the stock market.
-The last bear market in the U.S. was the 2007-2009 financial crisis.2
+You have likely heard the terms “bull market” and “bear market.”
+Bull market refers to the generally positive performance and upward price trajectory of the stock market.
+Its opposite is a “bear market,” which is characterized by sustained negative performance of the stock market.

 2. Market performance is only one indicator of economic health.
 Other vital signs include things like GDP (gross domestic product), employment rate, and interest rates.
 Taken together, economic indicators paint a picture of the status of the economy and can provide insight for both businesses and individuals to make financial decisions.

-3. Just because the bull market is aging doesn’t necessarily mean we are overdue for a bear market.
-No one knows what the market will do, but it is sensible to work with your financial advisor to create a plan that manages for known potential risks – including a drop in the markets – and put strategies in place to help ensure the plans you have for retirement aren’t reliant on the capriciousness of market swings.
+3. Markets are, by nature, cyclical and unpredictable.
+No one knows what the market will do, but it is sensible to work with your financial professional to create a plan that can help manage known potential risks – including a drop in the markets – and put strategies in place to help ensure the plans you have for retirement aren’t reliant on the capriciousness of market swings.

-While you cannot predict what market conditions will be in the future, here are some strategies to discuss with your financial advisor that may make sense for any market conditions:
+While you cannot predict what market conditions will be in the future, here are some strategies to discuss with your financial professional that may make sense for any market conditions: